 What started out as a small group of ‘non-dairy vegetarians’ who were a part of Watson’s Vegan Society, has now morphed into a way of life for so many.
 The early-day vegans began to avoid eggs, honey, animal milk, butter and cheese, becoming more like 21st-century vegans we know of today.

-With vegans grouped into three categories, each vegan has their own reasons for taking up this lifestyle whether this be dietary, ethical or environmental.
+With veganism grouped into three categories, each practising vegan has their own reasons for taking up this lifestyle: dietary, ethical or environmental.

 No longer is veganism seen as a fad, dieticians from America, Britain, Australia, Canada and News Zealand have endorsed the diet.
 Not only has it been found to lower the risk of type 2 diabetes, high blood pressure, obesity and heart disease are lower but it also contains dietary energy, saturated fat and cholesterol.
 Keeping you happy and healthy.